 Activate the UV source and the stopwatch simultaneously [1] and remove each aperture covering on Cuff 2 [2] according to the correct dosage schedule, which is based on Fitzpatrick skin type [3].

-3.6.0
+3.6.0 Note to editor.
+At this point, please display a still image illustrating table 1 (in our JoVE project page, excel document titled “ MED_schedule3.xlsx).
+Voice-over reads: “Remove each window in the dose testing patch according to the schedule displayed here, which illustrates separate dosage schedules depending on the participant’s Fitzpatrick Skin Type.”

 Talent activates the UV source and the stopwatch simultaneously.